Basilica del Voto Nacional (Basilica of the National Vow), Quito

 Basilica del Voto Nacional (Basilica of the National Vow), Quito (must see)

-At its altitude of 9,350 feet, Quito is the second-highest city in the world (trailing only La Paz, Bolivia).
-But even at this height, the visitors will be tempted to climb to the top of the Basilica of the National Vow to see the stunning views!
+At an altitude of 9,350 feet, Quito is the second-highest capital city in the world, surpassed only by La Paz, Bolivia.
+Yet even at this height, visitors will be tempted to climb to the top of the Basilica of the National Vow to take in its stunning panoramic views.

-The idea of Quito’s most impressive Roman Catholic church came about in 1883.
-A congressman, Father Julio Matovelle, suggested building a monument as a reminder of the consecration of Ecuador to the Sacred Heart of Jesus, its patron, and protector.
-A year later, the construction began to take shape, and the first stone was placed in 1892.
+The idea for Quito’s most impressive Roman Catholic church was conceived in 1883, when congressman Father Julio Matovelle proposed building a monument to commemorate Ecuador’s consecration to the Sacred Heart of Jesus, the nation’s patron and protector.
+Construction began a year later, and the first stone was laid in 1892.

 It took 30 years to build the Basilica, but it has not officially been completed.
-Local legend states that the world will end when completion is final.
-Located in the San Juan neighborhood, the Basilica has a height of 377 meters, which makes it South America’s highest church.
+According to local legend, the world will end once the structure is finished.
+Located in the San Juan neighborhood, the Basilica stands 377 feet tall, making it the highest church in South America.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Quito.
-Alternatively, you can download the mobile app "51±¬ÁÏÍø: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
+Alternatively, you can download the mobile app "911±¬ÁÏÍø: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Basilica del Voto Nacional (Basilica of the National Vow) on Map